 Chemical decontamination includes iron and tar remover sprays.

 Physical decontamination involves using clay bar.
-Check out these two articles to learn more about these processes.

 Refine the Finish